These 6 Women’s “Work Uniforms” Will Make Your Mornings Easier

 One of my favorite pieces was the sleeveless Casino Jumpsuit ($220) that comes with a belt.
 The piece seriously felt like a pair of pajamas, but never looked slouchy or informal.
 It comes with a belt that provides a nice waistline.
 The Mont-Louis Dress ($245) is a wrap dress that has lace detailing at the neckline and hem.
 Again, it is extremely comfortable, but always looks very put together.
 Both are great foundational pieces for your wardrobe and can be worn on rotation.

-To add a bit of variety to these pieces, I paired them with the Fontainbleau Jacket, which is also entirely made of bamboo.
+To add a bit of variety to these pieces, I paired them with the Fontainebleau Jacket ($232), which is also entirely made of bamboo.
 It drapes nicely over trousers and dresses, and comes with a long belt that you tie at your waist.
 Pairing the jacket with the outfits totally changes the look, adding some variety on cooler days when you need an extra layer.